 Getting started was easier than I’d expected.
 I swapped my usual breakfast of toast, butter and jam for a sweet omelette (made by mixing in vanilla extract and a pinch of sweetener) with fruit.
 Instead of cheese sandwiches for lunch, I had a filling salad with canned mackerel in brine, and my takeaway dinners were replaced by home-cooked chilli or salmon with stir-fried veg and noodles.

 I’d end the day with a treat using my Syns – usually plain quark with a crushed meringue nest, topped with fruit and a crumbled-up Hi-fi bar.

 At group, I’d listened to other members talk about Slimming World’s activity programme, Body Magic.
 It sounded like something I’d consider once I reached my target weight.
 Then Emily told me she’d been to a Body Pump class at our local leisure centre and loved it.
 By now, I’d been at Slimming World for a month and had lost a stone.
 I decided to join her.

-Although I made a beeline for the back of the room, after that first session I felt upbeat and energetic – a sensation I’d forgotten existed!
+Although I made a beeline for the back of the room in that first session, I felt upbeat and energetic by the end – sensations I’d forgotten existed!